chocjy/randomized-LS-solvers/README.md

 ## Configuration
   The Spark configurations can be set via the script `run_ls.sh` from which the Spark job is submitted.
 Two `.cfg` files storing general setting of the program and Python logging setting respectively are needed to be set.

-  The default filename for general setting is `conf/setting.cfg` in which there are two sections, namley, `directories` and `s3`.
-In `directories` section, three directories are needed to be set so that the files can be properly loaded and saved.
+  The default filename for general setting is `conf/setting.cfg` in which there are three sections, namley, `local_directories`, `hdfs` and `s3`.
+In `local_directories` section, two directories are needed to be set so that the files can be properly loaded and saved.
 + `data_dir`: path to local data files
-+ `hdfs_dir`: path in HDFS which stores the data files
-+ `spark_logs_dir`: path to the folder that stores the Spark log files (if the flag `--save_logs` in on) In `s3` section, `key_id` and `secret_key` have to be provided when using Amazon EC2 and loading files from S3 file system.
++ `spark_logs_dir`: path to the folder that stores the Spark log files (if the flag `--save_logs` in on) In `hdfs` and `s3` sections, paths leading the dataset should be provided if either file system if used.
+For S3, `key_id` and `secret_key` are also required.

-The default filename for Python logging module is `conf/logging.cfg`.
-Stage updates and computed accuracies will be logged.
-Its configuration (e.g., location of the log file) can be set via the configuration file.
+The default configuration filename for Python logging module is `conf/logging.cfg`.
+Configurations (e.g., location of the log file) can be set via this file.

 Configuration files with names other than the default ones can be passed into the program using `--setting_filename settingConfFilename` and `--logging_filename settingConfFilename`.